 - In the Field Matching section, configure the matching criteria to filter which tickets are displayed in Salesforce.

-The default criteria for how tickets are displayed on Salesforce pages are:
+The default criteria for how tickets are displayed on Salesforce pages are as follows:

 - Find account tickets by: Show tickets where the ticket requester's Zendesk organization name matches the Salesforce account name.
 Person Accounts are also supported by selecting "Ticket requester email" and under Using Salesforce field, selecting "Person Account Email Address"